Motorcycle COEs set to continue to reach record highs

 - Posted 03 Apr 2017 11:55

-SINGAPORE: With Certificate of Entitlements (COE) for motorcycles reaching a record high of S$8,081 on Wednesday (Apr 29), motorcycle dealers and owners alike are bracing for further increases.
+SINGAPORE: With Certificates of Entitlement (COEs) for motorcycles reaching a record high of S$8,081 on Wednesday (Apr 29), motorcycle dealers and owners alike are bracing for further increases.
 Coupled with the three-tiered Additional Registration Fee (ARF), average motorcycle users who wish to buy a new set of wheels are feeling the financial pinch.

 Such is the plight of Class 2B rider Shamsul Aziz, who had hopes of upgrading his motorcycle to a larger and safer Class 2A machine.
 The 30-year-old, whose motorcycle's COE still has some way to go before expiring, hopes that premiums will come down again soon.